 Most economists are predicting recession in 2020 or 2021.
 A recent WSJ survey of economists left 45% asserting recession in 2020, and another 40% asserting 2021, Raghuram Rajan included.
 Kudlow and other Trump officials disagree.
 They’re part of the 15% of dreamers, with pom-poms flailing!

 As a reminder, Kudlow, Trump’s magnificent “expert,” pulled the wool over Americans’ eyes in 2007 as well.
 “No recession,” he said!
 Remind me why our politicians appoint such failures to the highest offices?

-I predicted 2008 without a PhD in economics.
-To be fair I did have three years of advanced engineering economics (a very complex discipline), MBA studies, and ten years of job experience.
+I predicted the 2008 recession without a PhD in economics.
+To be fair I did have three years of advanced engineering economics (a complex discipline), MBA studies, and ten years of job experience.
 Even so, the young Thomas Kurek should not have been more prescient and effective than the current economic advisor to the president of the US.

 History will be unkind to them.
 Their excuses and scapegoats when it happens will be pathetic and dishonorable misdirection, just like the “Wall St Greed” false narrative of 2008.
 We cannot afford to ignore the sobering truth.
 We need Economic Sovereignty quickly.

 No president could have changed this course, but Trump will be the fall guy for The Great Correction when it hits.
-The army of economic propaganda, which keeps the bank and finance industry exploitation surging, is weaving the noose upon which Trump will hang.
-Although impotent without the American people and congress to make a real change, Trump’s fictitious “successful economy” will be assailed as a lie, and Republicans will be blamed for the problems through 2028, just as Bush was blamed from 2008 to 2012.
+The army of economic propaganda, which keeps the finance industry surging, is weaving the noose upon which Trump will hang.
+Although impotent without the American people and congress to make a real change, Trump’s fictitious “successful economy” will be assailed as a lie, and Republicans will be blamed for the problems through 2024, just as Bush was blamed from 2008 to 2012.